HomeLatest NewsGovTechPrime Minister Narendra Modi cautions against demonisation of Artificial Intelligence

 Advertisement

-Modi said technology had helped foster a new system eco-system of startups which now stretched to Tier-2 and Tier-3 cities, and cited the example of India Post Payment to emphasise that the challenges posed by technology could be converted into opportunities.
+Modi said technology had helped foster a new system eco-system of startups which now stretched to Tier-2 and Tier-3 cities, and cited the example of India Post Payment Bank to emphasise that the challenges posed by technology could be converted into opportunities.

 “Disruption caused by technology to the entire postal organisation was converted into a technology intensive banking system, benefiting millions through postal bank which transformed the ‘dakiya into a bank babu’,” he said.